 Dark was one of the few German TV shows that got international acclaim.
 It’s a fantastic Science Fiction story.
-The third and final season finished the incredible story arch and solved a lot of the riddles.
+The third and final season finished the incredible story arc and solved a lot of the riddles.
 N

-But the story of Dark is so complicated that Netflix made a website to browse the different seasons and episodes, read up on characters and the plot (spoiler-free).
+But the story of Dark is so complicated that Netflix made a website to browse the different seasons and episodes, and read up on characters and the plot (spoiler-free).

 Another German TV show that got attention outside of Germany was Barbarians .
 It shows (quite accurately) the devastating battle at the Teutoburger Forest between the Roman Army and united Germanic tribes.
 The fight resulted in the loss of 3 legions (⅛ of the 25 Roman legions) and was devastating for the Empire.
-It resulted in the construction of the Limes, a 550 km long fortified wall to protect the Roman Empire from the Germanic tribes and stopped the Roman expansion.
+It resulted in the construction of the Limes, a 550 km long fortified wall to protect the Roman Empire from the Germanic tribes, and stopped the Roman expansion.
 N

-There were many documentaries at the same time with the release of the TV show as Origin of the Germanic Tribes, Arminius: Hero of Germania, Traitor to Rome, and channels discussing the accuracy of the TV show or the languages they spoke.
+There were many documentaries at the same time with the release of the TV show Origin of the Germanic Tribes, Arminius: Hero of Germania, Traitor to Rome, and channels discussing the accuracy of the TV show or the languages they spoke.

 Rick and Morty

-Rick and Morty vs. Genocider is another Manga styled short film that has secret answers to the TV show.
+Rick and Morty vs. Genocider is another Manga-styled short film that has secret answers to the TV show.

 DUST started as a platform for free Science Fiction short films.

 Season 3: CHRYSALIS was my favorite season of DUST.
-It’s one long story of an Artificial Intelligence that awakes on Earth to find out that humanity was wiped out by a malevolent alien race.
+It’s one long story of Artificial Intelligence that awakes on Earth to find out that humanity was wiped out by a malevolent alien race.
 The AI starts building itself a body to revenge its builders.

 Zettelkasten & Obsidian

-I started writing my notes in DEVONthink, where I still store all my notes, references, documents, and inspirations, but the release of Obsidian changed how I write them.
+I started writing my notes in DEVONthink, where I store all my notes, references, documents, and inspirations, but the release of Obsidian changed how I write them.
 Obsidian is the best tool I know to write and connect ideas, and it’s free.

 Konmari Folding Method

-Marie Kondō, the best-selling Japanese author and organizing specialist released three videos showing how to fold Basics, Intimates, and Menswear.
+Marie Kondō, the best-selling Japanese author and organizing specialist, released three videos showing how to fold Basics, Intimates, and Menswear.
 I use her method for two years and love it!
 Much more space in the closets.
 Everything is quick and easy to fold and easy to find later.

 The Andrew Schulz